vmwarecodeconnect/CodeConnect2020/Bill/README.md

 <hr/>
 <img src="bill_kindle.jpeg" alt="Bill Kindle" width="25%" align="right">

-<p>Bill Kindle is an experienced IT SysOps Administrator with a demonstrated history of working in the information technology and b2b services industry.
-He is a Cyber Security Systems Engineer at Corsica Technologies.</p>
+<p>Bill Kindle is an experienced IT SysOps Administrator with a demonstrated history of working in the information technology and b2b services industry.<br> He is a Cyber Security Systems Engineer at Corsica Technologies.</p>